Sherillyn/case-matera/README.md

 # API documentation - Matera

-> For detailed information, refer to the [API Specification on Redoc](https://tiannamen.redoc.ly/).*
+> For detailed information, refer to the [API Specification on Redoc](https://sharp-bat-92.redoc.ly/).*

-*Available until November 22th.
+*Available until May 25th.
 After that, it will only be visible with a Redoc user login, which is free.

 ## Overview